sukruthmk/Interview-Prep/LeetCode/Evaluate-Reverse-Polish-Notation.md

     case "*": return a*b;
     case "/": return a/b >= 0 ?
 Math.floor(a/b) : Math.ceil(a/b);
   }
-  // this should not reach in any case return 0;
+  // this should not reached in any case return 0;
 }
 ```